matrixinfer-ai/kthena/charts/matrix-infer/README.md

 helm install <your-name> <archive-file-name> --namespace <namespace>
 ```

-default install will install all subcharts, if you want to install only some of them, you can use `--set` to set the
+default installation will install all subcharts, if you want to install only some of them, you can use `--set` to set
+the
 values of the subcharts.

 ```shell